RIAPS/riaps.github.io/debug.md

 When an actor (or a device component that runs in its own device actor) on the target node is started it must connect to the debugger front end that runs on the development host.
 This is controlled by a configuration attribute in the **/usr/local/riaps/etc/riaps.conf** file on the target node.
 See the [RIAPS Configuration Files](https://github.com/RIAPS/riaps-pycom/blob/master/src/riaps/etc/README.md) information for how to configure the target nodes for debugging.
+Setup the **actor_debug_server** to debug application components.

-Having configured the target node a debugging session can be started as follows:
+Having configured the target node, a debugging session can be started as follows:

 1. Launch Eclipse, open the project that contains the code for the app components.
 Open a component and set a breakpoint somewhere (e.g. in the constructor, or at any operation).